 If you need a durable, heavy-duty mic that you would use for years to come despite its relatively affordable price, B-1 is your possible choice.

-It is the best XLR mic under 100 dollars we have tested.
+It is the best XLR mic under 100 dollars I have tested.
 It looks quite high-end because it is gold-plated.

 It produces clear and detailed sound coming from one direction, which means it is perfect for all of you who make Youtube content or stream on Twitch.